CCurl/cccForth/README.md

 ## cccForth Primitives
 ```
+NOTEs: (1) These built into cccForth.
-NOTE: (1) These are NOT case-sensitive.
+       (2) They are NOT case-sensitive.
-      (2) They do NOT show up in WORDS.
+       (3) They do NOT show up in WORDS.

 *** MATH ***
 +        (a b--c)          Addition